venkywarriors/C-Shap-Repository/SQL.md

 FROM table1 T1, table1 T2
 WHERE condition;
 ```
+### What is the difference between TRUNCATE, DELETE and DROP statements?
+<strong>TRUNCATE</strong>
+It is used to remove all the records from a table.
+It deletes all the records from an existing table but not the table itself.
+The structure or schema of the table is preserved.
+* TRUNCATE Command is a Data Definition Language operation.
 ### Compare differences between two tables in mysql
 <a href="https://dba.stackexchange.com/questions/214365/how-to-show-difference-between-two-tables">How to show difference between two tables?</a><br>
 ```